friedbrice/friedbrice.github.io/README.md

 Instructions for setting up development environment.

 `gem` is the Ruby package manager.
-An individual package is aptly called a "gem." `bundle` is the Ruby sandbox manager.
-The Ruby world is active, packages are improved, APIs change, and projects break. `bundle` ensures you get the correct version of `ruby` and of each required `gem` on a per-project basis, helping you keep a consistent environment.
+An individual package is aptly called a "gem."
+`bundle` is the Ruby sandbox manager.
+The Ruby world is active, packages are improved, APIs change, and projects break.
+`bundle` ensures you get the correct version of `ruby` and of each required `gem` on a per-project basis, helping you keep a consistent environment.

 1.  **Make sure that `ruby`, `gem`, and `bundle` are installed**

     Ubuntu should come preloaded with `ruby` and `gem`.
 If not, just install them via `apt-get`.
     Once they're installed, you can install `bundle` through `gem`, but I prefer to install it through `apt-get`.

-    OS X comes preloaded with `ruby` and `gem`.
+    macOS comes preloaded with `ruby` and `gem`.
     Note that as of August 2016, there is no Homebrew formula for `bundle`: You must install `bundle` through `gem`, unfortunately.

     I should mention that you need Ruby version 2 or higher.
     To learn more, see the [Bundler project page][2] or the [GitHub Pages help page][3].

 2.  **Pull in the required Ruby gems**

+    From the project directory, install the project dependencies.

     ```
     bundle install
     ```

     The file `Gemfile` is a human-readable list of the packages required for your project.
     The file `Gemfile.lock` is a machine-readable file used by `bundle`.
     Don't mess with it, but track it as part of the project with `git`.

+    **Note:** If you run into an issue running `bundle install`, you might try `brew unlink xz && bundle install && brew link xz`, as per [this Stack Overflow question](http://stackoverflow.com/questions/39937394/).

 Now you're all set up.